princeton-logion/logion-app/docs/index.md

 ## Requirements
 Logion requires no outside software or installations.

-But organization-sponsored machines may need to modify their firewalls.
-Logions works by spinning up a server on your local machine, which may be disabled by your organization's filewall.
-If Logion shutdowns on your local machine while starting up the server, contact your organization's IT admin about enabling requests to `localhost:8000` on your machine.

 ## Acknowledgements
 Logion is developed through collaboration with Princeton University Research Computing and Classics.